Chapter 1: Destructive

 “I’m going to miss Janette,” she told me with another overdramatic sigh.
 “It’ll be tough not to use your house as an excuse to not hang around my asshole parents.”

+I chuckled at her intuitiveness against my complaints.
 “Well, we all know your mouth is anything but clean.”
-I laughed.
-She winked.
-I banged my locker shut and turned to her once again.
+She laughed and I banged my locker shut, turning to her once again.
 “Speaking of the trip, I was talking to my mom about staying with you until she comes back...”

 Jamie cringed and soon, my expression mirrored hers as she rambled, “C, that would be so much fun, and I’m sure my mom would be down.
 But you know my parents.
 They’re terrible to each other.
 They’ll make your stay less than pleasant.
 You already know I debate going home at night.”
 She watched my shoulders plummet and sent me a small smile, adding, “It would be fun to be roommates, though.
 Just don’t blame me in four months for the trauma of watching a loveless marriage.”